Hernán Correa, M.D.

 Pediatric Pathology Fellowship Program Director

 The Department of Pathology, Microbiology and Immunology at Vanderbilt University, Nashville, Tennessee, offers a one-year fellowship in pediatric pathology.
-The program provides strong curriculum in pediatric surgical pathology, materno-fetal pathology, and pediatric autopsy pathology.
+The program provides a strong curriculum in pediatric surgical pathology, materno-fetal pathology, and pediatric autopsy pathology.
 There is one fellowship position available each year.

 Institutional subspecialty expertise includes gastrointestinal/liver pathology, soft tissue/bone pathology, head and neck pathology, transplant pathology, genitourinary pathology, pulmonary pathology, hematopathology, cytopathology, dermatopathology, neuropathology, muscle pathology, breast pathology, renal pathology and clinical pathology.
 The fellow will also rotate through separate divisions of hematopathology, cytopathology, neuropathology, and forensic pathology.
 The fellow will experience a very diverse case mix, with more than 8,900 pediatric surgical pathology cases including 1,400 placentas, and 50 medical pediatric autopsies per year.